Cinema of the United States: Contemporary cinema

+Since the beginning of 21st century, the theatrical marketplace has slowly been dominated by the superhero genre.
+As of 2022, they are the best-paying productions for actors, because paychecks in other genres have shrunk for even top actors.
+In 2023 and 2024, however, Hollywood experts pointed to 'superhero fatigue' as an emerging trend.
+Actors such as Paul Dano and directors like Matthew Vaughn have made similar arguments.

-In 2021 despite COVID-19 pandemic in the United States, studios that have produced various films such as Black Widow, F9, Death on the Nile and West Side Story were forced to postponed or delayed their releases to after 2020.
+In 2021, despite the COVID-19 pandemic in the United States, blockbuster films such as Black Widow, F9, Death on the Nile and West Side Story were released in theaters after being postponed from their initial 2020 release dates.

-Various studios have responded to the crisis with controversial decisions to forgo the theatrical window and give their films day-and-date releases.
+Various studios responded to the crisis with controversial decisions to forgo the theatrical window and give their films day-and-date releases.
 NBCUniversal released Trolls World Tour directly to video-on-demand rental on April 10, while simultaneously receiving limited domestic theatrical screenings via drive-in cinemas; CEO Jeff Shell claims that the film had reached nearly $100 million in revenue within the first three weeks.
 The decision was opposed by AMC Theatres, which then announced that its screenings of Universal Pictures films would cease immediately, though the two companies would eventually agree to a 2-week theatrical window.
 By December 2020, Warner Bros.
-Pictures announced their decision to simultaneously release its slate of 2021 films in both theaters and its streaming site HBO Max for a period of one month in order to maximize viewership.
-The move was vehemently criticized by various industry figures, many of whom were reportedly uninformed of the decision before the announcement and felt deceived by the studio.
+Pictures announced their decision to simultaneously release its slate of 2021 films in both theaters and its streaming site HBO Max for a period of one month to maximize viewership.
+However, by 2023, industry strikes by the Writers Guild of America (WGA) and Screen Actors Guild (SAG-AFTRA) highlighted growing disputes over streaming residuals, AI technology in writing and acting, and fair compensation, reflecting the broader challenges faced by Hollywood's evolving economic model.
+The move was vehemently criticized by various industry figures, many of who were reportedly uninformed of the decision before the announcement and felt deceived by the studio.